 My new hardware includes a DC supply and a voltage sensor, so there is no need for any external adaptors.
 This new implementation of the hardware has just three connections to the outside world: the incoming cable from the Consumer Unit; the outgoing cable to the load; and a small Current Transformer (CT) which clips around either of the AC supply lines.

 By means of a second CT which is internal to the enclosure, the total amount of diverted energy can be shown on a 4-digit display.
 This feature makes it easy to see at a glance how effective the system has been each day.

 Since starting this project, various new features have been added.
-These include an improved 'main' PCB which offers greater flexibility for different configurations; the ability to measure temperature; and a 3-phase option.
-Extra pages have been added to support these features.
+These include an improved 'main' PCB which offers greater flexibility for different configurations, the ability to measure temperature, and a 3-phase option.
+Extra sections or pages have been added to support these features.
 There are also pages for a Photo Gallery, Technical Notes and Customer Feedback.